cilium/cilium/Documentation/bpf.rst

 in terms of JIT compilation, thus either JIT compiled or only interpreted programs can be invoked, but not mixed together.

-There are two components involved for realizing tail calls: the first part needs to setup a specialized map called program array (``BPF_MAP_TYPE_PROG_ARRAY``) that can be populated by user space with key / values where values are the file descriptors of the tail called BPF programs, the second part is a ``bpf_tail_call()`` helper where the context, a reference to the program array and the lookup key is passed to.
-The kernel then inlines this helper call directly into a specialized BPF instruction.
+There are two components involved for carrying out tail calls: the first part needs to setup a specialized map called program array (``BPF_MAP_TYPE_PROG_ARRAY``) that can be populated by user space with key / values, where values are the file descriptors of the tail called BPF programs, the second part is a ``bpf_tail_call()`` helper where the context, a reference to the program array and the lookup key is passed to.
+Then the kernel inlines this helper call directly into a specialized BPF instruction.
 Such a program array is currently write-only from user space side.